Teoroo-CMC/DoE_Course_Material/README.md

 Remember, these are just basic descriptions of the commands, and there is much more to learn about Git and its capabilities.
 But understanding these fundamental commands will give you a solid foundation to start using Git effectively in your projects.

 ## Access the material
+### Fork the parent repo and then make a local clone

-### Fork the parent repo using Git to get your own copy of the repo, and then make a local clone using:
+Fork the parent repo using Git to get your own copy of the repo, and then make a local clone using

 ```
 git clone https://github.com/YOUR_USERNAME/DoE_Course_Material.git
 ```